cusengan/Earth-Day-Application/README.md

 # GROWFLO

-GROWFLO is and Android application developed during EARTHACK DFW 2017.
+GROWFLO is an Android application developed during EARTHACK DFW 2017.
 Using GROWFLO, users can input a city and be given the weather of the city and information on how to take care of their plants in that location.
-As the users use the app more and more, they are rewarded.
+As the users use the app more and more, they are rewarded by having a virtual plant grow.

 ## Getting Started